Toilet training woes, we’ve got ’em.

 The instructor I had hates the food reward, forcing kids to go, praise and, especially, pull-ups.
 She’s a fan of the no-praise, no-reward, child-directed “whenever it happens” is when it is developmentally appropriate method.
 She had lots of worksheets about readiness and tips and I definitely had a few takeaways about how I can move things along with my own kids.

 But, mostly, I learned — OK, maybe more like I was reminded — that kids do their own thing when it comes to toilet training.
 As a parent, follow your gut about what is right for your child.
 And don’t listen to what others are saying.
 Seriously.
 Don’t listen to other parents.
 Don’t listen to the fancy parenting ideas that have caught on at your school.
-Then don’t get anxiety about whether or not you’re doing the right thing.
+Then don’t get anxious about whether or not you’re doing the right thing.
 If it’s your kid and you’re being smart about working with your kid then you probably are doing the right thing.

 The only piece of advice I offer — and this is speaking as both a parent and someone who has studied that whole academic child psychology thing — is that you can’t make your kid eat.
 You can’t make your kid sleep.
 And you can’t make your kid pee somewhere he or she doesn’t want to.
 If you need help, though don’t hesitate to get help.
 Of course.